 Though not well studied, the herb yohimbine (yohimbe bark extract) is believed by some to increase vaginal blood flow and boost female libido.

-Urinary incontinence can be embarrassing, but it is also a common symptom of menopause.
-Do Kegel exercises to strengthen the pelvic floor muscles.
+Urinary incontinence can be embarrassing, but it’s also a common symptom of menopause.
+Kegel exercises can strengthen the pelvic floor muscles.
 These exercises can greatly improve urethral control.

-Avoid alcohol and caffeinated beverages, which can over-stimulate your bladder.
-Limit spicy foods, which can also cause bladder issues.
+Avoid alcohol and caffeinated beverages, which can overstimulate your bladder.
+Limit spicy foods too, as they can also cause bladder issues.

-A pessary is a ring made of rubber, plastic, or silicone, which you insert inside your vagina, above the bone.
+A pessary is a ring made of rubber, plastic, or silicone, which you insert inside your vagina.
 Pessaries help keep your organs in proper alignment and decrease leakage.
 You may also consider asking your doctor about prescription medications to help urinary incontinence.

 Significant hormonal changes can impact your mood.
 Irritability, depression, and overall moodiness are the most common effects.
 The following solutions can help:

-- regular, daily exercise (not too close to bedtime)
+- Regular, daily exercise, but not too close to bedtime.